ricci2511/psychonauts-memory-game/README.md

 # psychonauts-memory-game :brain:
-Simple memory card game to put your brain to the test!
+Simple memory card game with three different difficulties to put your brain to the test!

-I might revisit this later and add different difficulties.

 [Live Demo](http://ricci2511.github.io/psychonauts-memory-game/) :star2: